AI Workshop: learn to build apps with AI →

-Shell Scripting: How to replace all filenames with space with underscore using a shell script
+Shell Scripting: How to replace spaces in filenames with underscores using a shell script

-I had to replace all filenames in a folder, recursively, with space with underscore.
+I had to replace all spaces in filenames in a folder (recursively) with underscores.

 This is one of the one-off operations I need to do while working on my website, and I don’t really want to, for example, search, install (buy) an app just to do that.